 Common pattern:

-- Google Cloud: Primary infrastructure, AI/ML workloads
+- Google Cloud: Primary infrastructure, AI/ML workloads, data analytics

 Why it works: